About the Fastly WAF dashboard (2020)

 To access the Fastly WAF dashboard, you must sign up for a Fastly account and purchase the Fastly WAF.
 Contact our sales team to get started.

 The WAF summary page displays the status of your WAF.

 The WAF status section indicates whether the WAF is currently active.
 To be considered active, the WAF must not be disabled and must have at least one active rule's status set in either logging or blocking.
 You can see the total number of active rules.
 This number includes scoring, logging, and blocking rules added to your WAF.
 The charts show the number of scoring, logging, and blocking OWASP rules, application-specific rules, and Fastly-created rules.
 Sample charts are shown below.

 The Requests graph displays how many requests are served from cache and how many requests are processed by the WAF.
 Of the requests that are processed by the WAF, the WAF Process graph displays how many requests were blocked by the WAF, logged by the WAF and sent to the origin server, and were passed (not blocked or logged) and sent to the origin server.

 You can exclude certain data from the graphs by clicking the hide link next to a data label.
 Clicking this link will hide that value in the graph's display.

-TIP: The Fastly WAF only executes on traffic sent to the origin server.
+The Fastly WAF only executes on traffic sent to the origin server.

-About the WAF audit log page
+About the WAF audit history page